 - Limescale build-up is a common occurrence in kettles, especially if you live in an area with hard water;

-- You can easily clean a kettle from limescale with vinegar or lemon juice;
+- You can easily descale your kettle with vinegar or lemon juice;

-- To keep your kettle clean and shiny, make sure to wipe it on a regular basis.
+- To keep your kettle clean and shiny, make sure to wipe it on a regularly.

 Have you cleaned your kettle by yourself before?
-Tell us how you did it in the comment section below!
+Which limescale removal tips have worked for you?
+Tell us in the comment section below!

 Image source: Kulinenko.G/shutterctock.com